walra356/CamiXon.jl/docs/src/index.md

 the field `def.Z` the solution as a discrete function of `N` elements.

 #### Illustration: central field potential ``U_{\mathrm{CF}}`` versus grid index
+NB. plot_potentials (see plot_functions.jl in CamiXon.depot) uses CairoMakie,
-NB. plot_potentials is not part of the package
+which is not included in the package.
 ```
 atom = castAtom(Z=1, Q=0, M=1.00782503223, I=1//2, gI=5.585694713)
 orbit = castOrbit(n=7, ℓ=2)